Hi Sorry to anyone who couldn't get this page recently, I was tinkering and I broke it. and thanks to Douglas who phoned and let me know.

 (Liriodendron tulipifera s.g 0.45)

-The Americans call this Yellow Poplar but it's a member of the magnolia family, light and easy to work it finishes well creamy yellow with irregular streaks of brown green purple or black, it's often considered a painting grade wood it is often however left with a natural finish.
+The Americans call this Yellow Poplar but it's a member of the magnolia family, light and easy to work it finishes well creamy yellow with irregular streaks of brown green purple or black, it's considered a painting grade wood, bought for it's ease of work and cheepness.
 Nothing to do with the brazilian tulipwood.

 American black Cherry (Prunus serotina) s.g.
 0.56